 New Yorkers have enjoyed this activity for over a century.
 You’ll see everything from the beautiful ocean to some wacky characters!

 Be sure to get one of the most popular hot dogs in the world!
 This is an affordable and classic snack to eat while wandering around Coney Island.

 See a Brooklyn Cyclones Game

 During the summer you can see the minor league baseball team, the Brooklyn Cyclones.
-Tickets are pretty cheap and you can buy them here.
+The tickets are pretty cheap.

 If you’re looking for even more fun activities in and around the city, make sure to check our post about other things to do in NYC.

-This section will provide a list of exhibits on display at the aquarium with some details about each attraction.
+This section provides details on the Aquarium’s permanent exhibits and experiences at the aquarium with some details about each attraction.

 This is where the action happens!
 Enjoy a live and interactive show as trainers bring out the sea lions to perform some fun and entertaining tricks for the crowd.

 This impressive three-story exhibit building has nine different galleries showcasing 18 species of sharks and rays.